NewCenturyParty/21st_Century_Act/21st_Century_Act/12_Part_XII_Codeshare_Civics.md

 (4) Commit authors, or stewards, including Members of Parliament, and public servants, shall be required to include Dignity Impact Assessments for their proposed changes before legislation proceeds to the final vote.

-(5) Popular legislative proposals, found online through platforms like Aurora, or offline through signed petitions, can be brought to the Parliament by Members of Parliament who wish to sponsor said proposals.
+(5) Popular legislative proposals, found online through platforms like Aurora, or offline through signed petitions, can be brought to Parliament by Members of Parliament who wish to sponsor said proposals.
 Such proposals shall be mirrored, if not already, to git.canada.ca where those proposing the changes shall be all labeled as contributing stewards, with proper accreditation and compensation, including monetary.

 (6) Aurora Circles shall be set up to directly discuss and contribute to legislation found on git.canada.ca.